RouteLLM: Learning to Route LLMs with Preference Data: Experiments

 \subsection{Cost analysis}

-We estimate the average cost of using GPT-4 and Mixtral 8x7B to be \$24.7 per million tokens and \$0.24 per million tokens respectively (see details in Appendix \ref{cost-calculation}).
-In Table \ref{tab:cost-saving}, we show results of quantifying the cost savings achieved by our approach.
-We calculate the inverse of the ratio of GPT-4 calls utilized by our top-performing router relative to the random baseline because the cost of GPT-4 is the dominant factor in our analysis.
-Our routers achieve optimal cost savings of up to 3.66x, demonstrating that routing can significantly reduce cost while maintaining response quality.
+We estimate the average cost of using GPT-4 and Mixtral 8x7B to be \$24.7 per million tokens and \$0.24 per million tokens respectively (detailed in Appendix \ref{cost-calculation}).
+Based on this, in Table \ref{tab:cost-saving}, we quantify the cost savings achieved by our approach.
+To do so, we calculate the inverse of the ratio of GPT-4 calls made by our top-performing router relative to the random baseline because the cost of GPT-4 is the dominant factor in our analysis.
+The results show that our routers achieve cost savings of up to 3.66x, demonstrating that routing can significantly reduce cost while maintaining response quality.